manojlds/YDeliver/README.md

 YDeliver is a (opinionated) build and deployment framework aimed at .NET projects.

 YDeliver is based on Powershell and the amazing psake framework.
-It borrows the best practices ( Ydeliver strongly belived in convention over configuration) and tricks from across the industry, with the aim of quickly bootstrapping the build and release process of typical .NET projects.
+It borrows the best practices ( for example, Ydeliver strongly believes in convention over configuration) and tricks from across the industry, with the aim of quickly bootstrapping the build and release process of typical .NET projects.

 ## Getting Started